-As a seasoned business owner, I’m often asked: “Should I use my home address for my business?”
+As a seasoned business owner, I’m often asked: “Should I use my home address as the business address?”

 It’s a tempting idea because it’s convenient and cost-free.
 But this seemingly simple decision can have far-reaching consequences for your privacy, credibility, and business success – the impact of which you may not realize until years down the road.